TrellixVulnTeam/swahilipython_SCMU/Doc/howto/ipaddress.rst

 =====================================

-Other modules that use IP addresses (such as :mod:`socket`) usually won't accept objects from this module directly.
+Other modules that use IP addresses (such as :mod:`socket`) usually won't accept objects kutoka this module directly.
 Instead, they must be coerced to an integer or string that the other module will accept::

    >>> addr4 = ipaddress.ip_address('192.0.2.1')